qduong42/qduong42/README.md

 - 💬 Ask me about the 42 Philosophy and school system
 - 📫 How to reach me best: Discord or LinkedIn!
 If it is a specific project feel free to open a new issue!
 - ⚡ Fun fact: I speak quite a lot of human languages too!
+German & English at native level.
 Always looking to practice my Chinese, Japanese, Spanish, Vietnamese.
 - 🗣️ Fluent in German and English

 I am currently studying at 👨🏻‍💻 [42 Wolfsburg](https://42wolfsburg.de/) Software Engineering School